g0djan/readme/README.md

 # WAL-G MySQL extension

-This extension allows you to use wal-g as a tool for encrypting, compressing and sending MySQL backups to storage without saving it on your filesystem.
+This extension allows you to use wal-g as a tool for encrypting, compressing MySQL backups and push/fetch them to/from storage without saving it on your filesystem.

 Configuration
 -------------